Currently set to Index

 Buy Box

-Since the product is unique, you own your own buy box.
+Since the product is unique, you can have your own Featured Offer.

-There is a lot of competition to win the Buy Box.
+There is a lot of competition to win the Featured Offer.

 Sales Price

-The seller has more control over sales price.
+The seller has more control over the sales price.

-The prices of your competitors highly influence sales price.
+The prices of your competitors highly influence your pricing.

 Investment

-Sellers need to invest in more aspects of their business, like getting a professional label, paying more for marketing, and product images.
+Sellers need to invest in more aspects of their business.
+This includes getting a professional label, paying for marketing, and more.

 The seller’s investments mainly involve buying and distributing goods.